 This guidance explains what we need to know if you have a concern and what happens next.
 The Fitness to Practice rules below explain what happens in more detail.

-UKPHR’s fitness to practice rules shall apply whenever UKPHR receives information about the health, conduct or performance of a Registrant including information provided by a Registrant which raises concern about his or her fitness to practise.
-These set of rules apply to Registrants even when they have relinquished their registration.
+UKPHR’s fitness to practice rules shall apply whenever UKPHR receives information about the health, conduct or performance of a registrant including information provided by a registrant which raises concern about their fitness to practise.
+These set of rules apply to registrants even when they have relinquished their registration.